Further Mathematics has been added to My Courses

 Enrichment

-We offer support for students taking the Maths Challenge, STEP Maths and the Advanced Extension Award for Maths.
+We offer support for students taking the Maths Challenge, STEP Maths, MAT and the Advanced Extension Award for Maths.
 This support is aimed at students capable of achieving A/A* in Maths and/or Further Maths.
-Oxford, Imperial, Warwick universities require an entrance exam for students wanting to study Maths, which is the MAT exam.
-We also offer support for the TMUA paper.
+Oxford, Imperial, Warwick universities require an entrance exam for students wanting to study Maths.
 These are sat in November of the second year and we will do some preliminary work with students towards the end of the first year with assignments to be completed over the summer.
-In the past, we have run Erasmus+ trips where mathematics students visit and collaborate with students from other European countries including Slovakia, Poland, Greece and Turkey.

 Additional Costs

-Students will be expected to have a graphical calculator which can be hired from the mathematics department for £30 for their two years of study or purchased separately for an approximate cost of £55-60.
-Students are also encouraged to have a scientific calculator.
-Alternatively students can purchase the Casio Classwiz.
 Students are also required to pay £7.50 for access to the full suite of online textbooks.
-Alternatively students may wish to purchase the Further Maths textbooks for the course at a cost of about £80.
+Alternatively students may wish to purchase the Further Maths textbooks individually for the course at a cost of about £80.

 Where can this course lead?